SergeyVorobiev/RLDyna/README.md

 $$w = w + \alpha q_{\pi}(S,A)\frac{\nabla\pi (A|S,w)}{\pi (A|S,w)}$$

-But q is a value that represents all rewards traversing all the further states, it is usually called G, see the picture:
+But q is a value that represents all rewards traversing all the further states i.e. G = R + Q'max or for u - G = R + U', see the picture:

 ![grad](https://user-images.githubusercontent.com/17081096/229701445-a8d96ee5-f078-43a8-9dfe-c093a83b21ac.jpg)